England and Wales

-When you want to sell alcohol on a licensed premises, the sale must be authorised generally or specifically by a Personal Licence Holder.
+When you want to sell alcohol on licenced premises, the sale must be authorised generally or specifically by a Personal Licence Holder.
 This means that the designated premises manager must possess a personal licence.
 In many premises, other members of staff also attain personal licences so that they can also authorise sales, conduct staff training, and as a matter of general best practice.

 As this is a considerable responsibility, Personal Licence Holders have to:

 undergo refresher training every 5 years to refresh their knowledge of the licensing regime, and send their training certificate to the relevant Licensing Board, and

 apply to renew their personal licence every ten years, and lodge the renewal application no later than 3 months before the expiry date of the licence